kasteway/NY-MTA-Turnstile-EDA/README.md

   - SQLite3, DBbrowser and SQLAlchemy will be used to create a database.

-  - Python packages such as Numpy, Pandas and other packages for EDA
+  - Python packages such as Numpy, Pandas and other packages for EDA.

   - Matplotlib, Seaborn to perform visualizations.